gajulaakanksha/Automating-File-Renaming/README.md

 Problem

 Managing photos manually is time-consuming.
 Renaming 100+ files by hand is boring, repetitive, and error-prone.

-Problem

-Renaming dozens of files manually is:

-Time-consuming

-Repetitive

-Error-prone

-Mentally exhausting
+Photos exported from your phone (IMG_001, IMG_002…) PDFs downloaded from email (document(1).pdf, document(2).pdf…)
+Dataset files with inconsistent naming
+Project assets that require a uniform naming format

+Common issues include:

+Renaming each file manually takes minutes or hours High chance of naming mistakes
+No way to prefix, suffix, or reorder files easily Repeating this task across multiple folders becomes frustrating This is exactly the kind of repetitive, rule-based task that should be automated.

 Example:
 Your camera or mobile exports files like:
 IMG_20240102_113244.png
 IMG_20240102_113245.png
 DCIM_0001.JPG

 Solution

-I built an automated file renaming script with Kiro.
+Python provides everything needed to rename files programmatically using just a few lines of code.
+But instead of manually designing the entire script from scratch, we’ll use Kiro to help plan, generate, and refine the project quickly.

 The script:

-Reads all image files
+1. Reads all image files

-Normalizes file extensions
+2. Normalizes file extensions

-Applies a clean naming pattern
+3. Applies a clean naming pattern

-Avoids conflicts
+4. Avoids conflicts

 Renames photos automatically

 Includes Kiro-generated specs, design, and tasks

-Solution

-I automated the entire task using a Python-based File Renamer generated with the help of Kiro.

-This script:

-Reads all files inside a given folder

-Ignores non-image files if needed

-Normalizes extensions (.jpg, .jpeg, .png)

 Renames files into a clean sequence:

 photo1.png
 photo2.png
 photo3.png

 Project Structure